 - Ordinary High-School Student: Mark.
 Even his own younger sister outranks him in terms of academic performance and general cheerfulness.

 - Otaku: Rin and Lukas.
 Rin leans more towards Mecha anime and love stories, while Lukas is a huge fan of visual novels.

 - Plot-Based Photograph Obfuscation: A variant: In the prologue, Mark encounters a girl whose hair ribbon has something written in it, but the writing is obscured.
 The writing on the ribbon is later revealed to be "Don't cry", as the girl is actually Mark's crush who dumped him three years ago.
 It's also significant for another reason: Myra picked up the ribbon and wore it, which is the vital piece of information that Mark didn't remember.

-- Replacement Love Interest: Myra assumed the role of Mark's crush, even doing things like dyeing her hair and wearing the same ribbon the girl wore.
+- Replacement Goldfish: Myra assumed the role of Mark's crush, even doing things like dyeing her hair and wearing the same ribbon the girl wore.
 Fortunately, the original girl is not dead; she just disappears from Mark's life after she dumped him.

 - Shout-Out: Since this visual novel is made by a group of anime and visual novel fans themselves, it's par for the course for this to have several references.